Understanding HRT, Hormone Replacement Therapy

 Thanks to better nutrition and medical care, men and women are living longer lives.
 HRT is one tool we can use to continue to enjoy a better quality of life as the body ages.

-Heather Orr, MSN, FNP-Cis a medical provider at Halcyon Med Spa.
+Heather Lenhart, MSN, FNP-C is an Allergan Master Injector and medical provider at Halcyon Med Spa.

 Halcyon Med Spa is solely owned and operated by Dr. Lonnie Schwirtlich.
 All medical services are performed by Allergan Master Injector Heather Lenhart, FNP-C, Donna Jackson, FNP-C and Dr. Katie Boyle.